Covered in this topic:

 In the weeks following the birth of a new son or daughter, most parents barely give childcare a second thought.
 But as the date for the return to work gets closer, the frantic search to find good quality, affordable childcare begins.

-Few would disagree that there is a crisis in childcare costs in the UK.
-TUC research produced in October 2017 shows that since 2008, the cost of childcare across England has risen four times faster than wages (and an even more astonishing seven times faster in London).
+Few would disagree that here in the UK there is a crisis in childcare - and childcare costs.
+TUC research shows that since 2008, the cost of childcare across England has risen three times faster than wages).